softaccel/apiator.js/README.md

 // Using jQuery plugin syntax
 $("#my-collection").apiator({
     url: "/api/resources",
-    resourcetype: "collection", // default is collection when not specified
+    resourcetype: "collection", // default is "collection" when not specified
-    template: "#item-template" // default is content of the  selected jQuery element when not specified
+    template: "#item-template" // default is the content of the  selected jQuery element when not specified
 });

 // Alternative syntax